UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

 .. role:: toml(code)
    :language: toml

+.. _lab_c_stage_1:

 Setting up a Python project
 ===========================

 #.
 Start VSCode and make sure you are working in the Lab C folder.
-If needed, select :console:`Terminal / New Terminal` and select Lab C, to make a terminal in the correct location.
+If needed, on the menu bar select :console:`Terminal / New Terminal` and select Lab C, to make a terminal in the correct location.

 #.
 In VSCode, at the terminal enter